-I bet you’ve already noticed how huge the amount of bids on jobs like “PHP website” or “WordPress website” or even “PSD to HTML”.
+I bet you’ve already noticed how huge a number of bids on jobs like “PHP website” or “WordPress website” or even “PSD to HTML”.
 The number of freelancers doing these kinds of jobs is crazy.
 My advice is to take a small niche and specialize in it.
 It will be your brand and with time, no one can compete with you in it.
 For example, there is a Russian company which specializes in optimizing the speed of the websites.
 They even named themselves “Speed optimization“.
 I bet that they secure speed optimization jobs very easily.

 Moreover, I myself have specialized in WordPress plugins development, not just that, but I focused on WooCommerce plugins, which worked very well for me.
-There is a fewer competition in micro-niches, therefore you can ask a higher prices and get much more attention in that specific field.
+There is a fewer competition in micro-niches, therefore you can ask a higher price and get much more attention in that specific field.

 Be sure that you get five stars.